NguSa1/py_calorie_counter/README.md

 # py_calorie_counter
 Counts Calories, has a GUI, write to excel.
-In Progress
+In Progress.

 So far it can do the following: